-Bibliography on self-organisation, collectivity, co-operation and collaboration.
+Bibliography on self-organisation, collectivity, co-operation, collaboration, group dynamics and study groups.
 Most of the links lead to accessible online copies, others link to the publisher’s page or other sources of additional information.

 Bey, Hakim (1985).
 T.A.Z.: The Temporary Autonomous Zone, Ontological Anarchy, Poetic Terrorism.
 New York: Autonomedia.

 Bion, Wilfred R. (2001/1961).
 Experiences in groups and other papers.
 London: Routledge.

 Bradley, Will, Mika Hannula, Cristina Ricupero and Superflex eds.
 (2006).
 Self-Organisation/Counter Economic Strategies.
 Berlin: Sternberg Press.
 Survey of different approaches to the creation, dissemination and maintenance of alternative, ‘bottom-up’ models of social or economic organisation, and the practical and theoretical implications, consequences and possibilities of these self-organised structures.
 The term is borrowed from systems theory and the natural sciences, where it describes systems whose internal organisation tends to increase in complexity without being guided by an outside source.
 It is used to describe social groups or networks that are independent of institutional or corporate structures, non-hierarchical, open and operate participatory decision-making processes.
 Counter-economic strategies are radical alternatives to classical capitalist economic organisation.
 Writers from different fields have been invited to investigate these themes with reference to particular situations.
 They discuss a wide cross-section of activity, from new approaches to intellectual property and impact of the free/open source software movement to political activism and the self-organisation embodied in informal architecture and the black economy.
 They represent diverse, and sometimes conflicting, viewpoints and interpretations.